Yichuans/datasheet-format-pelican-md/MD_ready/pelican_India - Kaziranga.md

 There are four main types of vegetation: alluvial inundated grasslands and reedbeds, alluvial savanna woodland, tropical moist mixed deciduous forests and tropical semi-evergreen forests (Talukdar, 1995).
 Based on Landsat data for 1986, the coverage by different vegetation types is: tall grasses 41%, short grasses 11%, open jungle 29%, rivers and water bodies 8%, sand 6% and swamps 4%, (Kushwaha & Unni, 1986).

 Grasslands predominate in the west, with dense thickets of 5-6 meter tall elephant grasses on the higher ground and short grasses which provide good grazing on the lower ground around the *bheels.* These have been maintained and fertilised by annual flooding and controlled burning for thousands of years which has prevented the woodland from encroaching, and ensures a supply of grazing land.
 However, the occasional high floods can devastate the smaller fauna.
-Among the different high grass species, *Saccharum spontaneum, S. naranga, Imperata cylindrica, Erianthus* spp*.,Arundo donax* and *Phragmites karka* predominate.
+Among the different high grass species, *Saccharum spontaneum, S. naranga, Imperata cylindrica, Erianthus* spp.,*Arundo donax* and *Phragmites karka* predominate.

 Among the grasses are numerous forbs and scattered trees of *Bombax ceiba* a dominant of savanna woodland, *Dillenia indica* in the swamp forest, *Careya arborea* and *Emblica officinalis*.
 The impenetrable semi-evergreen forests in the central and eastern areas are dominated by trees such as *Aphanamixis polystachya*, *Talauma hodgsonii, Dillenia indica*, *Garcinia tinctoria, Cinnamomum bejolghota*, *Ficus rumphii*, and species of *Syzygium*.
 In the tropical semi-evergreen forests common trees and shrubs are *Albizia procera*, *Duabanga grandiflora*, *Lagerstroemia speciosa*, *Crateva unilocularis*, *Sterculia urens*, *Grewia serrulata*, *Mallotus philippensis*, *Bridelia retusa*, *Aphania rubra*, *Leea indica* and *L. umbraculifera* (Jain & Sastry, 1983).
 There is a wide variety of aquatic flora along river-banks and in the numerous pools; the destructive invader water hyacinth *Eichhornia crassipes* is often cleared out by high floods.